thomastech/PixelRadio/docs/User_Manual/README.md

 Don't worry, it uses your Local WiFi network and is not Cloud based.
 It purposely does not make any calls to the internet, everything is local.

+>Note: PixelRadio's WiFi is 2.4GHz only; It does NOT support 5GHz.

 Access is via desktop or mobile browsers.
 The chosen browser must support WebSocket communication;
 no problem for nearly any modern browser, but older versions will not work.